 Finishing means a deactivated automation where no new contacts can enter.
 However, the contacts that have already entered before deactivation will be allowed to finish the automation.

 This is the starting point for a new automation that has not yet been set to active.
-In this state, you can iterate several times in your automation, while figuring out the best way to communicate with your contacts in your workflow.
+In this state, you can iterate several times, while figuring out the best way to communicate with the contacts in the automation.

 This automation has been terminated and archived.
 No new contacts will be allowed to enter or finish the automation.

-You can easily search for a specific workflow or sort them by name, creation date, or by category.
+You can easily search for a specific automation or sort them according to the following:

 How to read the automation list overview